EricFillion/happy-transformer/README.md

 ##### train_csv requirements:
     1. The csv must contain *NO* header.
     2. Each row contains a training case.
-    3. The first column contains either a 0 or a 1 to indicate the training case is for case "0" or case "1".
+    3. The first column contains either a 0 or a 1 to indicate whether the training case is for case "0" or case "1".
     4. The second column contains the text for the training case
 #### Example 1
 |   |                                                              |